Unofficial school motto: ‘Art is dope’

-Favourite watering hole: NSCAD’s very own Art Bar, or the Khyber Centre for the Arts when they are open for events
+Favourite watering hole: NSCAD’s very own Art Bar or the Local

 Perks: Easy to get involved and find amazing communities to join

 Best place to study: NSCAD’s small library is a lovely, quiet place to do work.
 Halifax’s new public library is also a great spot, with two cafés inside.

 Best campus event: Weekly art openings at the Anna Leonowens Gallery